mcabrejos24/Thievary-React-App/README.md

 You can check out this project here: [https://thievary-react-app.vercel.app/]

+The smart contract (backend) of the project is located here: [https://github.com/mcabrejos24/Thievary-Solidity]

 ## Getting Started

 This project uses [git], [node] and [nvm].
 Make sure these are all downloaded for your appropriate machine before continuing.